MISSOURI STATE SYMBOLS

 Click on an image below to enlarge and read a caption.
 This will open a new window in the Missouri State Symbols Flickr album.

 The history of Missouri’s state flower is storied.
-Click here to read an account of the many different flowers that were proposed from 1893-1923 to represent the Show-Me-State.
-(This essay was also printed in the Summer/Fall 2020 Friends of the Missouri State Archives newsletter, available online here.)
+Read an account of the many different flowers that were proposed from 1893-1923 to represent the Show-Me-State.
+(This essay was also printed in the Summer/Fall 2020 Friends of the Missouri State Archives newsletter.)

-See the Missouri Department of Conservation State Documents Collection for a circular on the hawthorn tree.
-The finding aid is online here.
+See the Missouri Department of Conservation State Documents Collection finding aid for a circular on the hawthorn tree.

 Back to State Symbols Main Page